The ESP-IDF GitHub repository is updated regularly, especially the master branch where new development takes place.

 git submodule update --init --recursive so a local copy of master does not get too old.
 Arbitrary old master branch revisions are effectively unsupportable “snapshots” that may have undocumented bugs.
 For a semi-stable version, try Updating to a Release Branch instead.

 In terms of stability, using a release branch is part-way between using the master branch and only using stable releases.
 A release branch is always beta quality or better, and receives bug fixes before they appear in each stable release.

 You can find a list of branches on GitHub.

-For example, to follow the branch for ESP-IDF v3.1, including any bugfixes for future releases like
+For example, in Linux or macOS system, you can execute the following commands to follow the branch for ESP-IDF v3.1, including any bugfixes for future releases like

 cd $IDF_PATH git fetch git checkout release/v3.1 git pull git submodule update --init --recursive